Irreducibility of iterates of post-critically finite quadratic polynomials over $\mathbb{Q}$: Introduction

 \end{theorem}

-Note that the exceptions such as $b\neq 2k^2$, $b\neq 2p^2-1$, $b\neq 2(r \sqrt{2(r^2-1)} \pm r^2)^2$ and $b\neq 2v^2-2$ come from the fact that those values make one of the first few iterates of the corresponding polynomials reducible.
+Note that the exceptions such as $b\neq 2k^2$, $b\neq 2k^2-1$, $b\neq 2(r^2\pm r\sqrt{2(r^2-1)})^2$ and $b\neq 2v^2-2$ come from the fact that those values make one of the first few iterates of the corresponding polynomials reducible over $\mathbb{Q}$.
+We say that a quadratic polynomial $f(x)\in \mathbb{Z}[x]$ is \textbf{stable} if all of its iterates are irreducible over $\mathbb{Q}$.
 In particular, our work implies that stability is a rigid property for the monic PCF quadratic polynomials with integer coefficients.
+In other words, for these polynomials, irreducibility of first few iterates implies the irreducibility of all the iterates.
 We will now state this phenomenon more concretely:\\

 Set $f_a(x) = (x+a)^2-a$, $g_a(x) = (x+a)^2-a-1$, $h_a(x) = (x+a)^2-a-2$, where $a\in \mathbb{Z}$.
 We prove the following theorem which shows that the stability is a rigid property for these families of polynomials: